-The property of Melpazhur Mana was bought in February 1990 by the Chinmaya Mission: refurbished, repaired and renovated – but only superficially so that there is no change to the external structure.
+The property of Melpazhur Mana was acquired in February 1990 by the Chinmaya Mission: refurbished, repaired and renovated – but only superficially so that there is no change to the external structure.
 In line with Gurudev’s vision, the building will not be changed, the foundation will be retained, and the walls will not be altered.
 The designs and wood carvings will be kept intact and will remain the same.
 The roof will have to be changed periodically.

 Over time, the sprawling campus has been renovated to its original style and glory.
 Today, CIF welcomes research scholars to its elegantly furnished reference library that houses over 20,000 books and 30 journal subscriptions.
 In addition, CIF has a meditation hall, residential quarters, kitchen and dining facilities, temples, prayer rooms, and serene spaces for solitude worship, reflection and self-study.